Testing & Grades

 • Unweighted GPA max = 4.0.
 Weighted GPA max varies by school (commonly 5.0 or higher).

-• US admissions readers care about both GPA and course rigor — a 3.8 in 6 APs beats a 4.0 in standard classes.
+• Admissions readers care about GPA and course rigor together.
+A 3.8 in 6 APs beats a 4.0 in standard classes.

 • Top 20 US universities typically see unweighted GPAs of 3.85-4.0 from admitted students.